-Principles of Valuation in a Formulaic Approach Can empirical models describe Bitcoin's price behavior?
+Principles of valuation in a formulaic approach Can empirical models describe bitcoin's price behavior?
 Not likely

 From Bitcoin - Currency of the Future or Speculative Asset, John Greenwood and Adam Burton.
+Note: Scales are logarithmic.

 Sources: Bitcoin price and its marginal cost of production: support for a fundamental value by Adam S. Hayes, CFA, and Metcalfe's Law as a Model for Bitcoin's Value by Timothy F. Peterson, CFA, CAIA.
 Model recreated using estimates from Cambridge University Centre for Alternative Finance and data from Coinmetrics.
 Values on the right-hand chart are seven-day moving averages.
-Data as of 15 January 2023.
+Data as of 29 February 2024.
 Past performance does not guarantee future results.